woutervb/central_property/README.md

 The rest interface will support multiple output formats e.g. Yaml, json

 # Framework
-The whole service will be developed using the [Django] framework.
+The whole service will be developed using the [Django] framework, version 1.4.
 This will give the most flexibility as it will handle a lot of webapp related setup.
 (And Python is a lot of fun ;) )